canonical/smtp-integrator-operator/README.md

 ### Basic operations

-The smtp-integrator charm is a charm intended to be used to provide SMTP connection information via the `smtp` juju integration to other charms.
+The smtp-integrator charm is a charm intended to be used to provide SMTP connection information via the `smtp` Juju integration to other charms.
-The smtp-integrator charm is first configured with the desired SMTP connection information, and any charm that integrates with the smtp-integrator charm can obtain the configured SMTP connection information via the `smtp` juju integration from the smtp-integrator charm.
+The smtp-integrator charm is first configured with the desired SMTP connection information, and any charm that integrates with the smtp-integrator charm can obtain the configured SMTP connection information via the `smtp` Juju integration.

 ## Learn more
 * [Read more](https://charmhub.io/smtp-integrator)